Best Tow and Recovery Straps

 With a minimum breaking strength of 17,600lb, this tough recovery strap will pull a truck, jeep, or SUV out of just about any terrain.
 The heavy duty nylon strap, rated for both road and off-road use, will have you back on the trail with ease.

 Measures 30 feet by 3 inches, with excellent stitching and fabrication for prolonged use.
-The 17,500 lb model is recommended for most 4WD vehicles, but if you have bigger autos, go for the 24,000 lb & 33,000 lb straps which are better suited to heavier applications.
+The 17,500 lb model is recommended for most 4WD vehicles, but if you have bigger autos, go for the 24,000lb or 33,000lb which are the best recovery straps for trucks suited to heavier applications.

 This recovery strap is great for any weekend adrenaline junky or a seasoned off-road pro.
 Made from nylon webbing with double-stitched seams, the strap can be used on recovery points in the front, rear or both locations depending on your particular tow situation.